ActiveLogin/ActiveLogin.Authentication/README.md

 Because they are strictly related to temp storage during auth, you should not have to inform the user about these specific cookies (according to the [EU "cookie law"](https://www.cookielaw.org/the-cookie-law/)).

-With the current implementaiton (following the convention from Microsoft ASP.NET Core) the usage of cookies is not optional.
+With the current implementaiton (following the convention from Microsoft ASP.NET) the usage of cookies is not optional.

 A more technical deep dive of the cookies can be found in [this issue](https://github.com/ActiveLogin/ActiveLogin.Authentication/issues/156).